Oakwell Hall

 Oakwell Hall is an Elizabethan manor house in Birstall, West Yorkshire, England.
 The Grade I listed hall is set in period gardens surrounded by 110 acre of country park.

-The house was built for John Batt.
+The house was built for John Batte.
 A recarved stone dated 1583 probably indicates the date of construction.
-The estate had been purchased by Batt's Halifax-born father, a receiver of rents to the Savile family, who resided at Howley Hall in Batley.
+The estate had been purchased by Batte's Halifax-born father, a receiver of rents to the Savile family, who lived at Howley Hall in Batley.

 Oakwell Hall was immortalised in literature as "Fieldhead" by Charlotte Brontë, in her novel Shirley.